hschwentner/hschwentner.io/domain-driven-refactorings/strategic/extract-bounded-context.md

 ## Mechanics

 - Analyze the domain to find out which bounded contexts should be there.
-- Identify first carve-out candidate
+- Identify first carve-out candidate.
-- Apply the *Tactical 4 Strategic* refactorings that are right for your situation.
+- Apply the tactical refactorings for strategic transformation that are right for your situation.
+Often these are [Extract Specialized Entity](../tactical-for-strategic/extract-specialized-entity), [Extract Specialized Anemic Entity](../tactical-for-strategic/extract-specialized-anemic-entity), [Extract Specialized Service](../tactical-for-strategic/extract-specialized-service), and/or [Extract Specialized Table](../tactical-for-strategic/extract-specialized-table).

 ## Example(s)